Personal Injury Lawyer Homestead, PA

 Homestead is a borough in Allegheny County, located across the Monongahela River from the Pittsburgh city line, approximately seven miles southeast from downtown Pittsburgh.
 The first European settlers arrived in the area in the 1770s.
 The farmland comprising present-day Homestead was purchased in the 1870s and laid out in lots, with the town being chartered in 1880.
 Industry quickly arrived in Homestead, with railroad, glass, and steel factories opening in the early 1880s.
 Homestead was the site of one of the most famous events in labor relations history, the Homestead Strike, which was a violent encounter between locked-out steelworkers and Pinkerton guards who had been hired by the mill’s managers to secure the mill.
 Homestead’s steel industry entered a period of decline in the 1980s, with the Steel Works being closed in 1986.
 Homestead began a period of economic revitalization beginning in the early 2000s.

-FAQ: How long do I have to file a lawsuit for a personal injury claim?
 Under Pennsylvania law, you have a limited period of time in which to file a lawsuit for a personal injury claim.
 This period is called the statute of limitations; in Pennsylvania, the statute of limitations for personal injury claims is two years from the date of injury.
 Under certain circumstances, the statute of limitations can be extended, such as if you failed to discover the cause of your injury, or if the injured party is a minor.

-FAQ: How long will it take to resolve my personal injury case?
 The amount of time it can take to resolve a personal injury claim depends on numerous factors.
 If your case is relatively straightforward and the other party accepts liability, it can be possible to settle your claim in a few weeks or months.
 If you must file a lawsuit to pursue your claim, it can greatly increase the length of time to resolve your claim.
 It can take two to three years from the filing of a lawsuit to reach a verdict on your claim.